 - Visible: Determines if you can select the field as part of Visuals.
 Clear this checkbox if you are only using this field for filtering the data.

 - (Optional) Configure the data filters.

-- Use filters to specify the data that is sent to a dashboard from the Sequence database.
+- Use filters to specify the data that is sent to a dashboard from the Cora SeQuence database.